3 Awesome Inspirational Fashion Travel Souvenir Ideas

 Souvenirs have never been a favorite of mine.
 I am one of those weird people.
 I consider my photos my souvenirs.
 And I love to gift my friends with either a photo or nothing at all.
-Last year I realized that I have officially gone from being the best gift giver (thanks to my former staff at my Georgia interior design firm complete with a gift shop) to receiving the new title of “The World’s Worst Giftgiver”!
+Last year I realized that I had officially gone from being the best gift giver (thanks to my former staff at my Georgia interior design firm complete with a gift shop) to receiving the new title of “The World’s Worst Giftgiver”!

 So when I travel, the thought of “gifting” rarely crosses my mind.

 Here are 5 reasons I’m terrible at gift-giving and travel souvenir purchasing:

 - I am not thinking about junking my friend’s house with gifts.

 - I cannot remember to mail the gifts anyway.